 It’s often said that music can soothe the soul.
 Simply listening to music has many benefits, but learning to play an instrument can be even more beneficial.
 Playing a musical instrument is a brilliant way to express yourself and really focus on something you love.
 It requires patience, perseverance and dedication.

 Regardless of whether we become talented musicians or not, learning to play an instrument can help you in many wonderful and surprising ways.
-In this post we explore some of the main benefits of learning to play an instrument, with some very generous input from the kind folk at Nordoff Robbins.
+In this post, we explore some of the main benefits of learning to play an instrument, with some very generous input from the kind folk at Nordoff Robbins, a music therapy charity.

 Learning to play an instrument can gradually improve your confidence.
 As you become more skilled and playing becomes more natural, your confidence grows.
 Learning a new skill and noticing your success makes you feel more confident, and this can filter through to all aspects of your life.